abruzzihraig/Ti-cli/README.md

 ```
 ti source.ti
 ```
-it will yields a file 'source.css' that has a same filename with your source.
+it will yields a file `source.css` that has a same filename with your source.

 ## Author
 Yang He [abruzzi.hraig@gmail.com](http://mailto:abruzzi.hraig@gmail.com)